curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 ) <unified-pseudocode>

-As highlighted in @fig-ctf, the ideal approach depends on the nature of the data and acquisition parameters.
+As highlighted in @fig-ctf and @fig-exp-compare, the ideal approach depends on the nature of the data and acquisition parameters.
 For in focus experiments, iCOM is often the preferred approach with the low computational overhead of this technique making it most compatible with in-situ approaches @bekkevold2024ultra.
 Conversely, parallax reconstructions are often performed for defocused acquisitions using large step-sizes, e.g. for beam-sensitive biological samples @Berk_2024 @Yu_2025.